eshikafe/bess-rs/README.md

 ## bess-rs
-A Rust implementation of [BESS(Berkeley Extensible Software Switch)](https://github.com/NetSys/bess).
+An implementation of [BESS](https://github.com/NetSys/bess) in Rust.

 ## Dependencies
 - Python 3+ (for bessctl)